Haier HWT60AA1 Top Load Full-Automatic Washing Machine User Manual

 Operation and Wash Cycles

-buttonto select automatic cycles
+2. Press the Cycle buttonto select automatic cycles

 After the power is turned on, the default is a Cotton cycle.
 To select other fully-auto cycles, press the “Cycle” button until the corresponding indicator is illuminated.

-For example, when you want to wash lightly soiled clothes quickly, use an Express cycle. - Press the
+For example, when you want to wash lightly soiled clothes quickly, use an Express cycle.

-button to change the water level
+3. Press the waste Level button to change the water level

 • All of the cycles except Drum clean, Rinse & spin, and spin cycles have a fuzzy function and the water level can be adjusted according to the texture and quantity of clothing.